Full level structures revisited: pairs of roots of unity: Introduction

 \subsection{Acknowledgments}

 It's my pleasure to thank Bob Kottwitz for many helpful discussions and for his advice and encouragement throughout this project.
 His careful reading of an earlier draft led to great improvements in the exposition.
 I also thank Kazuya Kato for encouraging me to study level structures on abelian varieties.
+I thank the referee for making some clarifying suggestions.

+The results in this paper were first found experimentally using the SAGE mathematics software \cite{sage}, before they were proven.
+Although none of the proofs in the paper rely on SAGE computations, the proofs could not have been found by me without them.
+I thank the SAGE developers for providing such a useful tool.